Saturday, 30 April 2011

 Island 88 - St Michael's Mount, Cornwall

 St Michael's Mount is a small rocky tidal island in Mounts Bay, Cornwall.
-At low tide it is linked by a man made granite causeway to Marazion.
+At low tide it is linked to Marazion by a man-made causeway of granite setts.
 The causeway is well maintained and you could walk across in ordinary shoes, as it dries out completely at low tide.
 However I wouldn't recommend stiletto heels!
-At high tide you can get a boat to the island in the summer months.
+At high tide you can catch a boat to the island in the summer months.

 Dairy

-The design was based on the kitchen at Glastonbury Abbey.
-It was built in the late Victorian period when a small herd of Jersey cows was kept on the island.
-The herd was disbanded in 1909
+The design of the dairy was based on the kitchen at Glastonbury Abbey.
+It was designed by Piers St Aubyn and built in the late Victorian period, when a small herd of Jersey cows was kept on the island.
+The herd was disbanded in 1909.
+Piers St Aubyn also designed many of the houses in the village.

 Steps up to the Castle